excellalabs/azure-stream-analysis/instructions/deploy-and-run-raspberrypi-stream.md

 Select to agree with terms and conditions and click "Purchase" to trigger the deployment.

 #### Authenticate accounts
-The ARM template will succesfully set up the required infrastructure but will require you to authenticate you Twitter and PowerBI accounts in to fully function.
+The ARM template will succesfully set up the required infrastructure but will require you to authenticate you Outlook and PowerBI accounts in to fully function.

 1. Authenticate Power BI output
 - Navigate to your Azure Stream Analytics Job